Last Updated on August 23, 2022 by Imtiyaz

 Case studies often go into detail about how the product or service helped someone solve a problem, such as making their lives easier.
 Case studies allow you to hear directly from other people about what they thought about using your product or service and whether it solved any problems for them.

-Data can be used to tell a story, to illustrate a point and to spark a conversation.
+Data can be used to tell a story, illustrate a point, and spark a conversation.
 There are many different types of data, but all of them provide interesting stories and insights.
-Data can be collected from anywhere: your own website or app, Google Analytics, third-party tools like Facebook Audience Insights or Twitter’s ad platform.
+Data can be collected from anywhere: your website or app, Google Analytics, third-party tools like Facebook Audience Insights, or Twitter’s ad platform.

 A lot of times the data you want will already exist somewhere on the internet—you just need to dig through it carefully until you find what you were looking for.
 When it comes to finding great pieces of data that help tell your story and make an impact with readers (or listeners) remember these three things:

 - Don’t be afraid that there might not be enough info out there on what you want!
 If nothing else there will always be some tidbit that gives insight into something bigger than what we currently know about it;

 - Make sure whatever information does exist is up-to-date!
 Using old stats means people won’t trust anything else new coming from us later down the line; and finally…